 Review summary: Canon 10D vs Nikon D850

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 10D and the Nikon D850?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Canon 10D better than the Nikon D850 or vice versa?
+The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 10D: